<?xml version="1.0" encoding="UTF-8"?>

 </table>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_165_Along_Southern_Lines_Part_4.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 165" src="http://www.brvideos.co.uk/wp-content/uploads/br165.AlongSouthernLinesPart4.300x.jpg" alt="" width="206" height="161" /></a><strong>**IN STOCK LATE SEPTEMBER**</strong></p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-244-Great-Western-Steam-Miscellany-No-7.html" target="_blank"><img class="size-full wp-image-136 alignleft" style="border: 2px solid black; margin-bottom: 0px; margin-right: 10px;" title="Volume 244" src="http://www.brvideos.co.uk/wp-content/uploads/br244d.b_and_r_video.vol_244_great_western_steam_miscellany_no_7_the_brian_parnell_collection_part_3.300x.jpg" alt="" width="206" height="161" /></a><strong>**RELEASED LATE APRIL 2023**</strong></p>

-<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">Apart from a few scenes, all the material is in colour and the film has an extensively researched commentary with an authentic sound track</p>
+<p style="font-family: arial; font-size: small; line-height: 120%; text-align: justify; margin-bottom: 10px;">This nostalgic look at the last years of steam in these areas was mainly filmed between 1963 and 1966.
+It is entirely in colour and includes an informative commentary and an authentic sound track.</p>

-<p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B_and_R_Vol_165_Along_Southern_Lines_Part_4.html" target="_self">Click here to order this and other videos online</a></p>
+<p style="font-family: arial; line-height: 120%; text-align: center; margin-bottom: 0px;"><a href="http://www.wolvertonrail.com/acatalog/B-and-R-Video-Vol-244-Great-Western-Steam-Miscellany-No-7.html" target="_self">Click here to order this volume and other videos online</a></p>

 <p style="font-family: arial; line-height: 100%; text-align: center; margin-bottom: 0px;"><span style="font-family: Times New Roman,Times,serif; font-size: xx-small;">(By clicking here you are entering Wolverton Rail Videos web site with over 4000 transport videos &amp; DVDs available</span></p>